Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 .. note::

-    :red:`when Raspberry Pi is shut down, server will be closed.
+    :combo:`red font-bolder:when Raspberry Pi is shut down, server will be closed.
 You need open server again the next time.`

-:red:`If pressing forward but the car moves backward, please refer to page 51 to modify the code.`
+:combo:`red font-bolder:If pressing forward but the car moves backward, please refer to page 51 to modify the code.`

 Option 2 Install python3 and some related python libraries to run the client
 -----------------------------------------------------------------------------------------

 If you want to modify the client, please follow this section.

-This section will be completed in your **computer with windows system,** :red:`not Raspberry Pi`.
+This section will be completed in your **computer with windows system,** :combo:`red font-bolder:not Raspberry Pi`.

 There are many relevant software and libraries needed to be installed in Windows system, which takes a long time.
 At this time, it does not need to run Server or use Raspberry Pi.
 You can shut down Raspberry Pi first.
 After the installation is completed, you need to open Raspberry Pi and server again.